 Protective Factors:

 Although many of the conditions above seem more difficult to achieve now more than ever, these factors should not go unnoticed.
 On average, there are 132 suicides per day.
-If you or someone you know is experiencing the adverse effects caused by unemployment and seemingly do not have any of the protective factors mentioned, it needs to be noticed.ย

-National Suicide Prevention Lifelineย
+National Suicide Prevention Lifeline

-24 hours, English and Spanishย
+24 hours, English and Spanish

 1-800-273-8255